anotherlusitano/roger/README.md

   -n, --new
     Create a new theme
   -a, --add
+    Add files or directories to the config folder of a theme -ah, --add-home
+    Add files or directories to the home folder of a theme -ah, --add-bin
-    Add dotfiles to a theme
+    Add files or directories to the bin folder of a theme -u, --use
-  -u, --use
     Use a theme
   -d, --delete